perwin/pyimfit/docs/overview.md

 class of `scipy.optimize` and is basically a Python dict with attribute access

-There are three or four basic things you might want to look at in the FitResult object when the fit finishes:
+There are three or four basic things you might want to look at in the FitResult object when the fit finishes.
+You can get these things from the FitResult object that's returned from the `doFit()` method, or by querying the Imfit object; the examples below show each possibility.

    1. See if the fit actually converged (either `True` or `False`):

             result.fitConverged
+            imfitter.fitConverged

    2. See the value of the final fit statistic, and related values:

             result.fitStat   # final chi^2 or PMLR value
             result.reducedFitStat   # reduced version of same
-            result.aic   # corresponding Akaike Information Criterion value imfiresulttter.bic   # corresponding Bayesian Information Criterion value
+            result.aic   # corresponding Akaike Information Criterion value result.bic   # corresponding Bayesian Information Criterion value

+            imfitter.fitStatistic
+            imfitter.reducedFitStatistic
+            imfitter.AIC
+            imfitter.BIC

    3.A.
 Get the best-fit parameter values in the form of a 1D NumPy array:

             bestfit_parameters = result.params

-# TODO: Fix discussion of how to get parameter errors (depends on how we include them
-# in results object)
+            bestfit_parameters = imfitter.getRawParameters()

    3.B.
 Get the 1-sigma uncertainties on the best-fit parameter values in the form of a 1D NumPy array.
    Note that these are only produced if the default Levenberg-Marquardt solver was used, and are fairly crude estimates that should be used with caution.
 A somewhat better approach might be to do [bootstrap resampling](./bootstrap.html), or even [use a Markov Chain Monte Carlo code such as "emcee"](./pyimfit_emcee.html).

+            bestfit_parameters_errs = results.paramErrs
             bestfit_parameters_errs = imfit_fitter.getParameterErrors()

 Other things you might be interested in: